 Finding a homeowners insurance policy shouldn't be confusing.
 Compare rates by city and company below.

-Home insurance is an optional — but important — product that works to keep your belongings safe in the event your home suffers damage from common incidents.
-A homeowners policy defends your home and your items in the event of an array of circumstances, such as fire, theft, vandalism, or wind damage.
+Homeowners insurance is an optional — but important — product that works to keep your belongings safe in the event your house or property suffers damage from common incidents.
+A homeowners insurance policy defends your dwelling, personal property, and other buildings against an array of calamities, including theft, fire, vandalism, or wind damage.

-|Company||Average Annual Rate in Mississippi|
+|Company||Average 12-Month Rate in Mississippi|

-|Mississippi Farm Bureau||$1,918.71|
+|Mississippi Farm Bureau||$1,919|

-|City||Average 12-Month Home Insurance Rate|
+|City||Average Annual Home Insurance Rate|

 |Avg.
 12-Month Auto Insurance Rate (No Bundle)||Avg.
 Annual Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|

-Yes.
-GEICO is an option for homeowners insurance in Mississippi.
+Yes - GEICO is an option for homeowners insurance if you own a home in Mississippi.

 Yes - if you own a home in Mississippi, Progressive is an option for insuring your home.